Comment: The tankies were right. (We always are)

 They seemed ambivalent about McAliskey, recognising her as a public figure, but neither understanding her politics nor remembering the causes she’d fought for.
 “Bernadette, is it?” they’d say and ask what had her in Dublin.
 “Canvassing for Clare,” McAliskey would say.
 “Clare Daly?
 Jesus, Bernadette, do you know what she thinks about…” they’d ask her in response, choosing one of the attack lines so favoured by the Irish (and British) media during the last few years.
 (No comment for the Irish Times?)

 I can imagine the kind, the men with brains still battered from the early days of the Covid-19 pandemic, who had decided, actually, they kinda like war, embraced the invasion of Ukraine, made it part of their personalities – Slava Ukraini!
-The type of men who’d be arrogant and ignorant enough to think they’d need to inform and warn someone like McAliskey of Daly’s politics.
+The type of man who’d be arrogant and ignorant enough to think he’d need to inform and warn someone like McAliskey of Daly’s politics.
 How could she have known?

 ‘They’re overrepresented in the political classes’